 If you have identified yourself as a care leaver on your UCAS application, there is no application form for this bursary; you will be contacted directly by the University.

-If you are care experienced or unsure whether you would be eligible, please email the designated member of staff email@example.com to enquire about this bursary.
+If you are care experienced or unsure whether you would be eligible, please email the designated member of staff, Rebecca Hughes, on email@example.com to enquire about this bursary.
 There is still no application form, but you will need to provide proof of being in care and how long you spent in care to be considered for this bursary (usually a letter from someone in the relevant local authority department).

 In order for us to process this bursary, have a Student Finance England (SFE) account and give your consent to share your financial information with St Mary’s University.
 To do this, please follow the steps below: